-Once the digestion process is complete, abundant amounts of energy in the form of fat, sugar, and protein is free for use by the cow.
+Once the digestion process is complete, abundant amounts of energy in fat, sugar, and protein are free for use by the cow.
 The molecular bonds of these nutrients house all the energy that’s released as and when it’s needed by the animal while storing a small share of that energy to be used later.

 Why Is The Cows Stomach Important To Dairy Farmers?

-The rumen of a cow is very efficient in extracting nutrients from the food that is hard to digest for most animals.
-This is why cows can easily have stems, shells, seed coats and other plant materials that are left after the grains are harvested.
+A cow’s rumen is very efficient in extracting nutrients from the food that is hard to digest for most animals.
+This is why cows can easily have stems, shells, seed coats, and other plant materials left after the grains are harvested.

 Also known as by-products, these plant materials don’t need to be disposed of.
 Instead, they can be sold as cow feed.
-This also helps farmers and other businesses save a great deal of money as they don’t have to pay for the disposal of by-products anymore.
+This also helps farmers and other businesses save a great deal of money as they don’t have to pay for by-products’ disposal anymore.

 Plant by-products are also made when grains are used to produce fuel-ethanol, brew alcohol, or extracting oil.
 During the process, the vital nutrients, including proteins, sugar, and fat, are removed from the grains, but what remains is the by-products that can be conveniently fed to cows.

-The efficient action of the four stomachs and the bacteria in the rumen make these by-products edible for cows.
-This is the reason that farmers and dairy staff can manage their herds for a beneficial production of the milk and meat that is for human consumption.
+The four compartments’ efficient action and the bacteria in the rumen make these by-products edible for cows.
+This is why farmers and dairy staff can manage their herds for a beneficial production of milk and meat for human consumption.